enkilee/PaddleSpeech/examples/csmsc/voc1/README.md

 └── ProsodyLabeling
      └─ 000001-010000.txt (text with prosodic by pinyin)
 ```
+This experiment only uses *.wav files from the Wave file

 ### Get MFA Result and Extract
 We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) results to cut silence at the edge of audio.